 Since 2011 the resort has been run by Max and Cecilie’s son Cheyne, together with his lovely wife Emma.

-Max and Cecilie first came to New Britain in the late 1960’s on a short term assignment as agronomists for the Australian colonial government of the time.
+Max and Cecilie first came to New Britain in the late 1960’s.
+They were on a short term assignment as agronomists for the Australian colonial government of the time.

-Walindi Dive Resort is nicely laid out around a central lodge area with swimming pool and sun deck, dining room, lounge and bar area and there is a very pleasant laid back feel overall.
+Walindi Dive Resort is nicely laid out around a central lodge area with swimming pool and sun deck, dining room, lounge and bar area and there is a very pleasant laid back feel to the place.

 Walindi Dive Resort – Dive Logistics

-The boats leave promptly at 08.00 and return mid-afternoon, with lunch being taken along and provided on one of the islands in Kimbe Bay.
+The boats leave promptly at 08.00 and return mid-afternoon.
+Lunch being taken along and provided on one of the islands in Kimbe Bay.

 Late afternoon and night dives are also available on request, but are usually conducted on the nearby sites like the Hanging Gardens.

-Overall everything is very well organized and it is pretty obvious that the resort has been in operation for a long time with all the bugs nicely ironed out.
+Overall everything is very well organized.
+It is pretty obvious that the resort has been in operation for a long time with all the bugs nicely ironed out.

-One excellent touch that photographers will appreciate, is that you are told the night before at dinner which sites will be dived the next day, along with a brief description of what you are likely to see – no guarantees of course, but at least you can prepare lenses etc…
+An excellent touch that photographers will appreciate is that you are told the night before at dinner which sites will be dived the next day.
+Along with a brief description of what you are likely to see – no guarantees of course, but at least you can prepare lenses etc…